 The mission of AFRS is to inspire, engage and recruit the next generation of Airmen and Guardians.

 AFRS recruits quality men and women from a cross-section of America, responsive to the ever-changing needs of the Air Force and Space Force.
 The accession of a steady flow of new recruits is essential to maintain a force with the proper distribution of skills.
 AFRS recruits the best candidates possible, and then provides them with tough, highly technical training that gives them the right skills to replenish the combat capability of America's Air Force and Space Force.

 The command is responsible for accessing 100 percent of the enlisted force, 90 percent of the service's health professions officers, approximately 16 percent of the line officers and 100 percent of chaplains for the Air Force.

 In total, AFRS includes more than 3,000 personnel who support the mission of recruiting the enlisted members and officers needed to meet the diverse demands of America's expeditionary Air Force and visionary Space Force.
 As such, AFRS integrates with its Total Force partners to sustain the regular Air Force and Space Force, Air Force Reserve, and Air National Guard.

 AFRS is composed of four groups and 32 squadrons (one group and it's four squadrons are Air Force Reserve).
 These groups are: the 360th Recruiting Group at New Cumberland, Penn.; the 369th Recruiting Group at JBSA-Lackland, Texas; the 372nd Recruiting Group at Hill AFB, Utah, and the 367th Recruiting Group at Robins AFB, Ga.
 (Air Force Reserve).

 There are approximately 1,920 recruiters located in 1,200 recruiting offices throughout the United States.
-There is also a recruiting presence in England, Germany, Italy, Japan, Puerto Rico and Guam.
+There is also a recruiting presence in England, Germany, Italy, Japan, Puerto Rico, Guam and the Virgin Islands.
 The highest quality Airmen are nominated by their commanders and selected for duty as Air Force recruiters.
 The nominated recruiters attend an initial seven-week training course at the Air Force Recruiting School at Joint Base San Antonio-Lackland, Texas.